FAQ for Parents of Cunha Students

 Q: Does Cunha have a dress code?

 A: Yes.
-The responsibility for the dress and grooming of a student rests primarily with the student and his or her parents or guardians.
-The purpose is to provide a safe and inclusive learning environment.
-This code was created under the guidance of the Cunha Health and Wellness Committee and was adopted for the 2018-2019 School Year.
+The responsibility for a student's dress and grooming primarily lies with the student and their parents or guardians.
+This approach aims to ensure a safe and inclusive learning environment.
+The dress code was formulated with guidance from the Cunha Health and Wellness Committee and was implemented starting from the 2018-2019 School Year.

 Q: What is the Boys and Girls Club and how do I learn more?